Exam rules and responsibilities

 - Dictionaries for students of non-English speaking backgrounds

-1. Travelling during exam periods
+2. Travelling and holidays during exam periods

 Students should never book flights, trips or events during the formal exam period.
 If you do so, you do so at your own risk.
 The final exam timetable is published 4 weeks prior to main semester exam periods, but if your examination is rescheduled for any reason, you still have an obligation to attend.